JainamBheda/IOT-Notes-by-Jainam-Bheda/Definitions of IOT.md

 the Devices can be Sensors , actuators which sense the environment.
-Connectivity can be WiFi , Bluetooth which allows data exchange
+Connectivity can be WiFi , Bluetooth which allows data exchange Data is processed locally or on the cloud
+Intelligence can be AIML which provide smart decisions

+So IOT is used in alomost